-Stockholders who desire to submit a proposal for inclusion in Quanta's proxy materials for the 2017 annual meeting of stockholders may do so by complying with the procedures set forth in Rule 14a-8 of the Exchange Act.
-To be eligible for inclusion in our proxy materials under Rule 14a-8, stockholder proposals must be received by Quanta's Corporate Secretary at our principal executive offices no later than December 16, 2016.
+Stockholders who desire to submit a proposal for inclusion in Quanta's proxy materials for the 2019 annual meeting of stockholders may do so by complying with the procedures set forth in Rule 14a-8 of the Exchange Act.
+To be eligible for inclusion in our proxy materials under Rule 14a-8, stockholder proposals must be received by Quanta's Corporate Secretary at our principal executive offices no later than December 14, 2018.
 Stockholder proposals should be addressed to Corporate Secretary, Quanta Services, Inc., 2800 Post Oak Boulevard, Houston, Texas 77056.

-Under our bylaws, with respect to any stockholder proposal that is not submitted for inclusion in next year's proxy statement under Rule 14a-8, but instead is proposed to be presented directly at our 2017 annual meeting, and with respect to any stockholder nominees for director election, a stockholder's notice must be received by our Corporate Secretary at the address of our principal executive offices set forth above not earlier than January 26, 2017 and not later than February 25, 2017 (unless the 2017 annual meeting date is before April 26 or after June 25 in which case we must receive such notice not earlier than the close of business 120 days before such annual meeting date and not later than the close of business on the later of 90 days before such annual meeting date and 10 days after we first publicly announce the date of such annual meeting).
-However, if the number of directors to be elected at the 2017 annual meeting of stockholders is increased and we do not publicly announce the nominee(s) for the new directorship(s) by February 15, 2017, a stockholder's notice solely with respect to nominee(s) for the additional directorship(s) must be received by our Corporate Secretary not later than 10 days after we first publicly announce the increase in the number of directors.
+Under our bylaws, with respect to any stockholder proposal that is not submitted for inclusion in next year's proxy statement under Rule 14a-8, but instead is proposed to be presented directly at our 2019 annual meeting, and with respect to any stockholder nominees for director election, a stockholder's notice must be received by our Corporate Secretary at the address of our principal executive offices set forth above not earlier than January 24, 2019 and not later than February 23, 2019 (unless the 2019 annual meeting date is before April 24 or after June 23 in which case we must receive such notice not earlier than the close of business 120 days before such annual meeting date and not later than the close of business on the later of 90 days before such annual meeting date and 10 days after we first publicly announce the date of such annual meeting).
+However, if the number of directors to be elected at the 2019 annual meeting of stockholders is increased and we do not publicly announce the nominee(s) for the new directorship(s) by February 13, 2019, a stockholder's notice solely with respect to nominee(s) for the additional directorship(s) must be received by our Corporate Secretary not later than 10 days after we first publicly announce the increase in the number of directors.

 Any such stockholder proposal and director nomination must comply in all respects with the specific requirements included in our bylaws.
-Our bylaws are available on Quanta's website at www.quantaservices.com under the heading "Investors & Media / Corporate Governance."
-If a stockholder's notice regarding a stockholder proposal or director nomination is received after the applicable deadline, our proxy materials for the 2017 annual meeting of stockholders may confer discretionary authority to vote on such matter without any discussion of the matter in the proxy statement for our 2017 annual meeting of stockholders.
+Our bylaws are available in the "Investors & Media / Governance" section of our website at www.quantaservices.com.
+If a stockholder's notice regarding a stockholder proposal or director nomination is received after the applicable deadline, our proxy materials for the 2019 annual meeting of stockholders may confer discretionary authority to vote on such matter without any discussion of the matter in the proxy statement for our 2019 annual meeting of stockholders.